 The way we teach in Key Stage 1 has gathered lots of interests from other Camden and London Schools.
 In the work Robin does as National Leader of Education, we have supported other schools in implementing this approach.

-We follow a topic approach in Key Stage 2.
-The National Curriculum is much more prescriptive in coverage of key themes and objectives, but we plan to build on this by making clearer links between subjects, being more creative with topic choices, going with children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening.
-As a school we will be developing this throughout the year to establish new Curriculum Maps for September 2018.
+We continue to follow a topic based approach in Key Stage 2, making links between subjects, being more creative with topic choices, going with children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening.

 Please see also our Curriculum page in the School Prospectus.